 This is what we’re planning for the ride at this point, we may make some changes based on weather and other factors and will let you know by email in enough time.
 Please check your email during the week, especially on Friday, for any updates.

 What to bring with you:

-Bring 1 or preferably 2 full water bottles, a tube and some simple tools and of course your helmet, gloves, padded shorts, sunscreen, identification, blinky rear light, a cell phone, a few Clif bars and a bathing suit and towel (there are two options for swimming at rest stops, see below).
+Bring 1 or preferably 2 full water bottles, a tube and some simple tools and of course your helmet, gloves, padded shorts, sunscreen, identification, blinky rear light, a mirror, a cell phone, a few Clif bars and a bathing suit and towel (there are two options for swimming at rest stops, see below).